kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 The party gathers closer, attentive.
 “Frigid Woe?”
 Elara echoes, eyes wide.

 “Yes,” Elro affirms, nodding gravely.
 “It is a weapon that originates from Aeor, and it is familiar to the folks of Eiselcross.
 But there is hope— a cure exists, stored in golden vials by the Aeorians— a milky white liquid.
-Wherever Urgon found those vials, that might be our best hope of finding a cure.”
+Wherever Urgon found the blue vials, that might be our best hope of finding a cure.”

 Kragor scratches his chin thoughtfully.
 “And you believe the Aeorians created this… to fight the gods?”